Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Measurements to validate simulation results

-Once the full simulation flow is operational, it is also necessary to calibrate it with real measurements.
-The simulation is compared to experimental data recorded with the germanium detector, described in Section \ref{sec:detmodel}, at the SAMBA beamline of SOLEIL synchrotron.
-An energy spectrum of 60~seconds acquisition time has been recorded for each of the 36 active pixels of the detector using the XIA-DXP-XMAP DPP~\cite{Hubbard1996} and the shape and intensity of sample fluorescence lines has been compared with simulation results.
+In order to setup and validate the simulation chain proposed in this paper, a comparison between simulation and experimental data in two particular cases has been performed and is presented in this section.
+The experimental data was recorded at the SAMBA beamline of SOLEIL synchrotron using a multi-element germanium detector under study, previously described in Section~\ref{sec:detmodel}.
+During the on-beamline measurements, an energy spectrum of 60~seconds acquisition time has been recorded for each of the 36~active pixels of the detector and using the XIA-DXP-xMAP DPP.